mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 1. Getting values in GH2 components uses the `out` rather than the `ref` keyword, so is somewhat more economical.
 Null checks aren't required if the input `Requirement` is set to `MustExist`.
 Validity checks may be necessary, but we'll focus on those in a later example.
 2. This component has a pseudo-random aspect, which means it requires a `RandomEngine` as an input.
 The `RandomEngine.CreateInstance()` method is used on an engine value to create a new random number generator of the correct type with the specified seed.
 Also note that GH2 provides a lot of useful extension methods via the `Grasshopper2.Extensions` namespace, so when that is added to the `using` block of your C# file you'll get access to methods like `Random.NextUnitVector3D()`.
 3. Since the `while` loop in this component can potentially run for a *very* long time, it is important that cancellation is checked often.
 The `Solution` object passed to the component via the `IDataAccess` argument has a token which can be used for this.
 In GH2, every time a new solution starts, any currently running solution in that document is automatically cancelled.
-4. Assignment of output values works exactly the same in GH2 as in GH1, at least when metadata or twigs or trees are not involved.
+4. Assignment of output values works exactly the same in GH2 as in GH1, at least when meta data or twigs or trees are not involved.

 {{< image url="/images/gh2/RandomWalkGH2Migration.png" alt="The RandomWalk component running with 100 different random seeds." class="image_center" width="90%" >}}